 - Number of Profiles in Professional Networks: Many people have placed HANA on their LinkedIn profiles because they want to be associated with a scarce and highly publicized product.
 Many people with this HANA terminology don’t know much about HANA.
 They can be solution architects, salespeople, etc..
 This overestimates usage.

 We will use this information further on in this article.

 In an article titled SAP’s HANA Deployment Leapfrog’s Oracle, IBM and Microsoft published in Readwrite; the following quote reiterates this popularity.

 HANA, was first made generally available as a standalone database in mid-2011, and SAP now claims to have almost 1,000 customers.
 The company believes those numbers can rise even faster once HANA powers all of its products.

-It is 2019 when the article you are reading was updated, which is 8 years after HANA’s introduction, and 6 years after the Readwrite article was published, and HANA is still not even close to “powering all of SAP’s products.”
+It is 2019 when the article you are reading was updated, which is eight years after HANA’s introduction, and six years after the Readwrite article was published.
+HANA is still not even close to “powering all of SAP’s products.”
 HANA barely has very much penetration outside of the BW.
-It also has received pushback from groups inside of SAP that do not want their applications ported to HANA.
+It also has received pushback from groups inside of SAP that does not want their applications ported to HANA.

 Stupid Uses for SAP HANA

 SAP is feverishly pitching HANA for all types of inappropriate and wasteful uses.
 I am getting information about SAP CRM being placed on HANA.
 For what reason?

 Let us stop to think.
 Who would put CRM on HANA?